Guatemala: Pre-Columbian

 The Classic period of Mesoamerican civilization corresponds to the height of the Maya civilization.
 It is represented by countless sites throughout Guatemala, although the largest concentration is in Petén.
-This period is characterized by urbanisation, the emergence of independent city-states, and contact with other Mesoamerican cultures.
+This period is characterized by urbanization, the emergence of independent city-states, and contact with other Mesoamerican cultures.

 This lasted until approximately 900 AD, when the Classic Maya civilization collapsed.
-The Maya abandoned many of the cities of the central lowlands or were killed by a drought-induced famine.
+The Maya abandoned many of the cities of the central lowlands or died during a drought-induced famine.
 The cause of the collapse is debated, but the drought theory is gaining currency, supported by evidence such as lakebeds, ancient pollen, and others.
 A series of prolonged droughts in what is otherwise a seasonal desert is thought to have decimated the Maya, who relied on regular rainfall to support their dense population.

 The Post-Classic period is represented by regional kingdoms, such as the Itza, Kowoj, Yalain and Kejache in Petén, and the Mam, Ki'che', Kackchiquel, Chajoma, Tz'utujil, Poqomchi', Q'eqchi' and Ch'orti' peoples in the highlands.
 Their cities preserved many aspects of Maya culture.

 The Maya civilization shares many features with other Mesoamerican civilizations due to the high degree of interaction and cultural diffusion that characterized the region.
 Advances such as writing, epigraphy, and the calendar did not originate with the Maya; however, their civilization fully developed them.
 Maya influence can be detected from Honduras, Belize, Guatemala, and Northern El Salvador to as far north as central Mexico, more than 1000 km from the Maya area.
 Many outside influences are found in Maya art and architecture, which are thought to have resulted from trade and cultural exchange rather than direct external conquest.

-Archaeological investigation

-In 2018, 60,000 uncharted structures were revealed in northern Guatemala by archaeologists with the help of Lidar technology lasers.
-The project applied Lidar technology on an area of 2,100 square kilometers in the Maya Biosphere Reserve in the Petén region of Guatemala.
-Thanks to the new findings, archaeologists believe that 7–11 million Maya people inhabited northern Guatemala during the late classical period from 650 to 800 A.D., twice the estimated population of medieval England.
-Lidar technology digitally removed the tree canopy to reveal ancient remains and showed that Maya cities, such as Tikal, were larger than previously assumed.
-The use of Lidar revealed numerous houses, palaces, elevated highways, and defensive fortifications.
-According to archaeologist Stephen Houston, it is one of the most overwhelming findings in over 150 years of Maya archaeology.